tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 ### Reacting to system preferences changes

-The last bonus is to make our site respond to the system preferences, whenever user change their system preferences, our site will also following whatever the system preferences that they currently chose.
+The last bonus is to make our site respond to the system preferences.
+Whenever the user change their system preferences, we will make our site also following whatever the system preferences that they currently chose.

 ```js
 // script.js